Kalinowo/NextJS_GameGallery/README.md

 ## NextJS_GameGallery

-this website is design as a photo gallery of my own photos from the game, Tower of Fantasy.
+This website is designed as a photo gallery of my own photos from the game, Tower of Fantasy.

 Link：https://tof-game-gallery.vercel.app/

+### Tech Stack:
 - Nextjs
 - tailwindcss